markusunger/capstone/notes/Docker.md

 Logfiles for a container can be fetched with `docker logs <CONTAINER-NAME>`.
 This basically prints everything from the container's `stdout` and `stderr` without any truncation, so this output can get pretty large over time.
 For actively monitoring the logs of a container, `docker logs` can be run with the `--follow flag` (or `-f`), providing a stream of all log messages.

-Containers can be stopped by running `docker stop <CONTAINER-NAME>` or restarted with `docker restart <CONTAINER-NAME>`.
+Containers can be stopped by running `docker stop <CONTAINER-NAME>` (sending a `SIG_HUP` to the container) or restarted with `docker restart <CONTAINER-NAME>`.
+To immediately stop execution of a container, `docker kill <CONTAINER-NAME>` can be issued.
+Removing a stopped container from the system is done by using `docker rm <CONTAINER-NAME>` (with the optional `-f` flag killing the container in its execution, if necessary).
+To automatically remove a container once it has entered the exit state, the `--rm` flag for `docker run` is helpful.
+A quick cleanup of all containers (running or not) can be done by using `docker rm -vf $(docker ps -a -q)`.

+Docker images themselves remain on the host and can be viewed with `docker images`.
+To remove all Docker images from disk, there is a shortcut similar to container removal: `docker rmi $(docker images -q)`.

 To execute commands inside of a container, `docker exec <CONTAINER-NAME> <COMMAND>` can be used.

- list of running processes in a container can be printed by using `docker top <CONTAINER-NAME>`.
+A list of running processes in a container can be printed by using `docker top <CONTAINER-NAME>`.

+With the help of the `--restart` flag set during container creation, a restart policy can be defined that can help the container automatically restart in the events of a failure.

 A container's configuration can be output by calling `docker inspect <CONTAINER-NAME>`.
 With the `--format` (or `-f`) flag, that JSON output can be formatted or transformed via [Go Templates](https://golang.org/pkg/text/template/).